adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/blogging-in-eleventy.md

 </ul>{% endraw %}
 ```

-If you look at the site in your browser, the blog date-time display has changed!
+If you look at <a target="_blank" rel="noopener" href="http://localhost:8080/blog">your site</a>, the blog date format has changed!
 This is much more readable than the long form date.

 ## Cleaning up